bekkayya/session_manager/README.md

 # Session Manager

-This was created to fill the void left by the removal of the save/load session, expanded/forked/derived from the Autosave extension with features and options I personally find useful.
+This was created to fill the void left by the removal of ooba's save/load session, expanded/forked/derived from the Autosave extension with features and options I personally find useful.

 (its clunky in parts mostly because I'm unfamiliar with gradio) Feel free to use/extend/modify.
 PR fixes welcome.